paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

 # Inclusion Module

-The inclusion module is responsible for inclusion and availability of scheduled parachains and parathreads.
-It also manages the UMP dispatch queue of each parachain/thread.
+The inclusion module is responsible for inclusion and availability of scheduled parachains.

 ## Storage